s-dharmik/Present-Sir/README.md

 --> This project belonged to my graduation final year project, which aimed to make the attendance-taking system more authentic.
 Using Bluetooth Low Energy feature used to make it more lite and fast.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------

+We used:
+Android Studio, Java, Php, Google Firebase(Backend)